tunib-ai/oslo/FEATURES.md

 </div>

 **Pipeline Model Parallelism** partitions model parameters and pipelines GPU computations by splitting mini-batches into micro-batches.
-With OSLO, you don't need to implement the model as nn.Sequential with OSLO because we support whole new partitioning method called inter-module partitioning, and we also support various scheduling strategies such as Pipedream Flush and GPipe.
+With OSLO, you don't need to implement the model as nn.Sequential because we support whole new partitioning method called inter-module partitioning, and we also support various scheduling strategies such as Pipedream Flush and GPipe.

 #### References